 Try to keep your child from pulling on the tube.

-Since your child isn’t using their mouth yet, your doctor will discuss with you other ways to allow your child to suck and develop mouth and jaw muscles.
+Since your child is not using their mouth yet, your doctor will discuss with you other ways to allow your child to suck and develop mouth and jaw muscles.

-Your nurse will show you the best way to use your system without getting air into the tubes.
-Follow these steps to feed your child:
+Your child's nurse will show you the best way to use your system without getting air into the tubes.
+First:

-Follow these steps, and any steps your child's nurse gave you, to feed your child:
+Next, follow these steps, and any steps your nurse gave you:

 When the feeding is done, your nurse may recommend that you add water to the bag and let the water flow through the feeding set to rinse it out.

-If your child has a G-tube, clamp the G-tube and close the roller clamp before disconnecting the feeding set from the G-tube.
-If your child has a button, close the clamp on the feeding set, disconnect the extension set from the button, and closet the flap on the button.
+For a G-tube, clamp the tube and close the roller clamp before disconnecting the feeding set from the G-tube.
+For a button, close the clamp on the feeding set, disconnect the extension set from the button, and closet the flap on the button.

 The feeding bag should be changed every 24 hours.
 Food (formula) should not be left in the bag for more than 4 hours.
 So, only put 4 hours (or less) worth of food in the feeding bag at a time.

-All of the equipment can be cleaned with hot, soapy water and hung to dry.
+All of the equipment can be cleaned with warm, soapy water and hung to dry.

 If your child's belly becomes hard or swollen after a feeding, try venting or "burping" the tube or button: